Askirkela/KSPWarp/README.md

 Please feel free to help me with it.
 Post mod-related issues if you have some, give me feedback.
 I'd appreciate it.

 ## How?
-Copy the content of the `GameData` folder in your game's `GameData` folder and enjoy :)
+(Works for the 64 bits version of the game.
+Not tested on the 32 bits version) Copy the content of the `GameData` folder in your game's `GameData` folder and enjoy :)

 ## What and Why?